 With current techniques, tooth extraction should not be painful.

-Our highly skilled team will begin by placing a local anesthetic to the area surrounding your tooth.
+Our team will begin by placing a local anesthetic to the area surrounding your tooth.

 For patients who experience fear or anxiety, we offer dental sedation options.
 Speak with your dentist to determine if sedation is right for you.